 College students now rank texting as the number one form of writing and cell phones as the top writing platform.

 Millennials think email is for old people.
 Students use it mainly to communicate with parents, professors and bosses.
 While they may use it, they don’t value it.

 I hardly need to say that email is the predominant form of communicating inside most companies.
 Indeed, it’s getting hard to remember when it wasn’t.
 But for today’s new employees, email is no less archaic than a Smith ‘Corona’ typewriter and carbon paper.
 (One positive thing about carbon paper – you couldn’t “reply to all” by mistake.
 You had to really want to, and it was a lot of work.)

 When I talked about communications in a post-email world at an internal communications conference recently, there were some skeptical faces looking back at me.
 But afterwards, more than a few attendees told me they experienced a revelation.
-Suddenly they understood why their college-aged offspring responded instantly to texts, but why there could be a gap of several days before their emails were answered.
+Suddenly they understood why their college-aged offspring responded instantly to texts, and also why there could be a gap of several days before their emails were answered.
 Quod erat demonstrandum.

 It’s actually not such an outlandish notion, this life without email.
 It would hardly be the first office technology to achieve obsolescence.
 In an era in which most people can access a scanner, why does my business card have a fax number on it?